-Jeep Renegade 4xe plug-in hybrid practicality & boot space
+Jeep Renegade 4xe plug-in hybrid boot space & seating

-Lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space
+There's lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space

 Jeep Renegade 4xe interior space, storage & comfort

 Passenger space is plentiful up front and Jeep has done well to fill the interior with practical touches, including a pair of front cupholders, multiple USB slots and plenty of cubbyholes for smaller items, including one dedicated to smartphones.
 It’s only in the rear seats where things start to feel tight for an adult to spend a long time in.

-The Renegade is still a compact car despite its ample passenger space – so that means the boot had to suffer slightly in terms of overall volume to make room for the hybrid system.
+The Renegade is a compact car, which means the boot has had to suffer slightly in terms of overall volume to make room for the hybrid system.
 The presence of a battery pack means it measures in at 330 litres – some 20 litres down on the standard car's already slightly pokey load area.
-Still, at least the space that is provided is of a useful shape and unhampered by a sloping rear window.
-Fold the seats down and there's 1,277 litres of space in total.
+Still, at least the space provided is usefully square.
+Fold the seats down, and there's 1,277 litres of space in total.
 Equip the Renegade with the optional 40/20/40 split folding rear seat to maximise versatility.

 In This Review

-- 5Interior & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky
+- 5Interior, dashboard & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky

-- 6Practicality & boot space - currently readingLots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space
+- 6Boot space, seating & practicality - currently readingThere's lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space

 - 7Reliability & safety ratingA low Euro NCAP score disappoints, but the Jeep should be fairly reliable